 One good technique to doing this is outlining.
 Outlines give your pieces focus and direction.

 It is not up for debate how important drafts are to production of awesome pieces.
 All that matters is to develop the discipline of sitting down and writing it out.
-Doing this often would help you develop a get better at it.
+Doing this often would help you develop and get better at it.
 You’d be more ready when you know the foe.

 Remember, a draft is a good framework upon which to build your pieces.